stephsuber/renci-website/src/content/news/features/2017/08/02_brain-i-project-uses-renci-cyberinfrastructure-called-helx-to-manage-brain-microscopy-images/index.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Jason Stein, an assistant professor in the department of genetics at UNC-Chapel Hill and a researcher at <a href="https://www.med.unc.edu/neuroscience">UNC’s Neuroscience Center</a>, knows about the challenges of sharing 3D microscopy images.
+<p>Jason Stein, an assistant professor in the department of genetics at UNC-Chapel Hill and a researcher at <a href="https://www.med.unc.edu/neuroscience">UNC's Neuroscience Center</a>, knows about the challenges of sharing 3D microscopy images.
 The <a href="http://www.steinlab.org/">Stein Lab</a> studies how variations in the genome affect the structure and development of the brain, and in doing so, create risk for neuropsychiatric illnesses.
-One of the lab’s research projects involves using high-powered optical microscopes to create extremely detailed images of mouse brains.</p>
+One of the lab's research projects involves using high-powered optical microscopes to create extremely detailed images of mouse brains.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->